gapdays/gapdays2021-spring/location.md

 layout: page
 title: Location
 ---
-These GAP Days will be fully virtual.
+These GAP Days will be fully remote / online / virtual.

 <!--
 We currently plan to use the following tools: